File searching commands¶

 Get-ChildItem –Path C:\ -Include *unattend*,*sysprep* -File -Recurse -ErrorAction SilentlyContinue

-Search for specific log and configuration files:
+- Search for specific filenames:

 dir /s *sysprep.inf *sysprep.xml *unattended.xml *unattend.xml *unattend.txt 2>nul

-Search for the term 'password' in all files:
+- Search for "password" in all files:

 findstr /spin "password" *.*